Sound measurement terms - acoustic glossary

 Guide to Common Sound Measurement Terms

 We have compiled a guide to some of the most commonly used acoustic terms, definitions, weightings and statistics.
 They are listed alphabetically with a short explanation for each and with a link to sections or products on our website if relevant.
 Just click on the letter you want below.

 If you can’t find what you’re looking for contact us and our experts will be happy to help you.
 Or if you’re looking for further help, why not join us on one of our popular noise awareness training courses, or download our Employer’s Guide to Controlling Workplace Noise.
-Top
+You might also like our Blog post Know your noise - Decibel Level charts You p

 A-weighting – (correctly A-frequency-weighting).
 The frequency response of a sound level meter that makes its reading conform to a notional human hearing response.
 It is defined in various International standards such as the IEC 61672, as well as in various national standards such as ANSI S1.4.
 (USA).
 A-frequency-weighting is mandated all over the world for hearing damage risk measurements.
 Any approved sound level meter meeting IEC 61672 is mandated to incorporate at least an A-weighting filter.
 Measurements are commonly displayed as dB(A) or dBA or as LAeq, LAFmax, LAE – where the A shows the A-weighting.